 - Shortcuts: Use rotisserie chicken, adding chopped chicken to the cooked spices and stirring together for several minutes to flavor the cooked chicken.

-- Spicing: Instead of the cumin and coriander, or in addition to, use 1/2 tsp to 1 tsp of your favorite garam masala or curry powder.
+- Spicing: Instead of the cumin and coriander, or in addition to, use 1/2 teaspoon to 1 teaspoon of your favorite garam masala or curry powder.
 Experiment with your favorite spice mixture and amount.

 - Vegetable ideas: Stir in baby spinach, shreds of kale, or any other veggie you want to increase the nutritional quotient of your chicken mulligatawny soup.